 Classes for the Barcelona program are held at the Universitat Pompeu Fabra, a modern university in central Barcelona.
 A series of excursions within and in the vicinity of Barcelona helps to connect the study of public policy with the city’s many important policymaking institutions.

-Anthony Fowler, Ariel Kalil, and Chris Berry will teach in the Spring 2022 program.
+Alexander Fouirnaies, Anthony Fowler, and Susan Mayer will teach in the Spring 2023 program.

 Participants in the Barcelona program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the Public Policy sequence and the Spanish or Catalan language course.
 The Public Policy sequence may be used to meet the requirement of three courses in an area of specialization within the Public Policy major.
 If a student has already met this requirement or is not a Public Policy major, they may use these courses as electives.
 Their use, partial or total, in any other program of study (major) must be approved by the undergraduate chair of the student’s respective major.
 The language course will normally count as an elective.
 Neither the Spanish nor the Catalan course in Barcelona is keyed to Chicago’s Spanish or Catalan language sequences or equivalent to any specific on-campus course.
 Course titles, units of credit, and grades are placed on the College transcript.